Can a Crack On a Plastic Car Radiator Be Fixed?

 A radiator is a vital part of a car's cooling system.
 To prevent overheating, the coolant circulates through the engine and collects heat before releasing it into the atmosphere.
 Metal radiators are being replaced with plastic ones in older, non-radiator cars.
 These radiators are inexpensive, lightweight, and effective.

-However, plastic radiators have issues.
+However, plastic auto radiator tanks have issues.
 They develop cracks over time due to aging, physical damage, or heat cycles.
 A common question among car owners is whether the cracks can be repaired or a total replacement is required.

 Cracks in plastic radiators usually occur due to: